zack-emmert/mpupd/README.md

 ### Final Notes

 The Mac binaries available on the releases page are not signed, nor will they probably ever be.

+For information regarding the logic behind design choices made for this project, see [DETAILS.md](https://gitlab.com/zack-emmert/mpupd/blob/master/DETAILS.md)